manjotmb20/Rdatasets/doc/survival/rst/transplant.rst

 Format
 ~~~~~~

-A data frame with 815 observations on the following 6 variables.
+A data frame with 815 (transplant) or 861 (transplant2) observations on
+the following 6 variables.

 ``age``
    age at addition to the waiting list